Syria: Who's in control of Idlib?

 Although HTS insists it is independent and not linked to an external entity, the UN, US and Turkey consider it a group associated with al-Qaeda and list it as a terrorist organisation.

-The other key force is the National Liberation Front (NLF), which was formed earlier this year by rebel factions wanting to counter HTS.
+The other significant force is the National Liberation Front (NLF), which was formed in 2018 by rebel factions wanting to counter HTS.

-It includes hard-line Islamist groups, including Ahrar al-Sham and the Nour al-Din al-Zinki Brigades as well as several groups fighting under the banner of the Free Syrian Army, a force considered more "moderate" by Western powers.
+It is a Turkish-backed alliance that includes hardline Islamist groups like Ahrar al-Sham and Faylaq al-Sham, as well as several groups fighting under the banner of the Free Syrian Army (FSA) - a force considered more "moderate" by Western powers.

-Aron Lund, a fellow with the US-based research group the Century Foundation, says the NLF is held together by Turkish leadership, as well as money, weapons and supplies.
+But Aron Lund, a fellow with the US-based research group The Century Foundation, says the NLF "is still the same group of Idlib-based factions as before the SNA rebranding", noting that the alliance is held together by Turkish leadership, as well as Turkish money, weapons and supplies.

 There are other groups as well.

-There are also many foreign jihadists in Idlib, many of them fighting for groups associated with al-Qaeda.
+There are also many foreign jihadists in Idlib, many of whom are fighting for groups associated with al-Qaeda.

-The Turkistan Islamic Party (TIP) is a group of Uighur fighters allied to HTS.
+The Turkistan Islamic Party (TIP) is a group of Uighur fighters, who mostly fight alongside HTS.

-The Uighurs - a Muslim ethnic minority mostly based in China's Xinjiang province - established a presence in northern Syria in the early years of the civil war.
+The Uighurs - a Muslim ethnic minority primarily based in China's Xinjiang province - established a presence in northern Syria in the early years of the civil war.

-But Raffaello Pantucci, of the UK-based security think tank Rusi (Royal United Services Institute), believes this number is too high.
+But Raffaello Pantucci, of the UK-based security think tank the Royal United Services Institute, believes this number is too high.

 "They and their families may not number more than several thousand," he says.